ResetXPDR/MSFS_AutoFPS/README.md

       - The UI expands to show additional MSFS settings to adjust.
       - If you do not understand these settings and their impact on MSFS performance and graphics quality, it is strongly recommended that you do not use these expert options and you should uncheck this option.
 - Expert Settings
-- Auto Method – FPS Sensitivity generally gives the best results for most users, including with Fixed FPS, and hence is the default.
+  - Auto Method – FPS Sensitivity generally gives the best results for most users, including when using a true fixed FPS, and hence is the default.
 Use FPS Tolerance if you experience stuttering issues.
 Use Auto TLOD if you want a DynamicLOD‑like experience.
-FPS Cap and FPS Tolerance are both legacy modes; FPS Cap was previously recommended when using a system‑level FPS cap, but FPS Sensitivity with Fixed FPS is now preferred.
+FPS Cap and FPS Tolerance are both legacy modes; FPS Cap was previously recommended when using a true fixed FPS, but FPS Sensitivity is now the preferred option.
     - FPS Sensitivity - smaller changes more often.
       - Determines how sensitive the app will be to the variance between your current and target FPS.
       - Also determines the largest TLOD step size you will see, being double the FPS sensitivity number.